Fair Resource Allocation in Federated Learning: Introduction

 \section{Introduction}

-With the growing prevalence of IoT-type devices, data is frequently collected and processed outside of the data center and directly on distributed devices, such as sensors, wearable devices, or mobile phones. \emph{Federated learning} is a promising learning paradigm for this setting that pushes machine learning model training to the edge~\cite{mcmahan2016communication}.
-Federated learning methods aim to address key challenges such as user privacy, expensive communication, and device variability.

-In federated learning, the goal is typically to fit a model to data generated by a network of devices via some empirical risk minimization objective.
-The number of devices in such networks is generally large---ranging from hundreds to millions.
-Naively minimizing the average loss in such a massive network may disproportionately advantage or disadvantage the model performance on some of the devices.
-Indeed, although the accuracy may be high on average, there is no accuracy guarantee for individual devices in the network.
-This is exacerbated by the fact that the data are often heterogeneous across devices both in terms of size and distribution.
-In this work, we therefore ask: Can we devise an efficient federated optimization method to encourage a \emph{more fair distribution} of the model performance across devices in federated networks?
+Federated learning is an attractive paradigm for fitting a model to data generated by, and residing on, a network of remote devices~\citep{mcmahan2016communication}.
+Unfortunately, naively minimizing an aggregate loss in a large network may disproportionately advantage or disadvantage the model performance on some of the devices.
+For example, although the accuracy may be high on average, there is no accuracy guarantee for individual devices in the network.
+This is exacerbated by the fact that the data are often heterogeneous in federated networks both in terms of size and distribution, and model performance can thus vary widely.
+In this work, we therefore ask: Can we devise an efficient federated optimization method to encourage a \emph{more fair (i.e., more uniform) distribution} of the model performance across devices in federated networks?

-There have been tremendous recent interests in developing fair methods for machine learning~\citep[see, e.g.,][]{cotter2018optimization, dwork2012fairness}.
-However, methods that could help improve fairness of the accuracy distribution in distributed settings are typically proposed for a much smaller number of devices, and may be impractical in federated networks due to the number of involved constraints~\cite[][]{cotter2018optimization}.
-Recent work that has been proposed specifically for the federated setting has also only been applied at small scales (2-3 groups/devices), and lacks flexibility by optimizing only the performance of the single worst device~\cite{mohri2019agnostic}.